pressmind/web-core-skeleton-basic/quickstart/wtf_pressmind.md

 |text| html text but only with these tags p, i, u, b, strong, p, br, ul, li
 |categorytree| tree structured attribute like "planet > continent > country > district > city"
 |table| html table
-|picture| a picture list, each picture can have different sizes like thumbnail, teaser, etc
+|picture| a picture list, each picture can have different sizes like thumbnail, teaser, etc.
-|location| one or more geo coordinates with names
+|location| one or more geo coordinate with names
 |objectlink| one or more linked media objects
 |date| datefield Y-m-d H:i:s
 |key_value| simple key value map